Oleggio/scala-test1/README.md

 - FRM(ORM) library: Slick
 - Database: H2

+To run in docker:

+In SBT shell: ;clean;reload;docker:stage
-Added ability to run in docker: docker-compose up --build
+Then: docker-compose up --build
+The service in the container is available at port 80.